 What is a Token?

 Tokens that follow the ERC-20 standard are fungible by nature and are highly divisible.
 They are the cornerstone of DeFi and allow for smart contracts to easily keep track of balances.
-They can also be thought of as the most simple unit of account and have a wide range of use cases including currency, governance, debt slips, interest accruing bonds, and much more.
+They can also be thought of as the most simple unit of accounting and have a wide range of uses including currency, governance, debt slips, interest accruing bonds, and more.